ericdke/TokiCLI/README.md

 ### App

-Total tracked time for an app
+Complete log for an app

-`toki app iterm`
+`toki app airmail`

-You don't have to specify the exact name of the identifier: for example, typing 'iterm' will find 'com.googlecode.iterm2'.

-However, you can specify a bundle identifier if you need it.
+Several apps may contain the same name.
+In that case, they will all be processed.

-`toki app --bundle 'com.googlecode.iterm2'`
+Example: `toki app apple`

-### App before
+#### App before

-Total tracked time for an app before a specific day
+Complete log for an app before a specific day

-`toki app_before iterm 2014-04-19`

-`toki app_before --bundle 'com.googlecode.iterm2' 2014-04-19`
+`toki app airmail --before 2014-04-19`

-### App since
+#### App since

-Total tracked time for an app since a specific day
+Complete log for an app since a specific day

-`toki app_since iterm 2014-04-19`

-`toki app_since --bundle 'com.googlecode.iterm2' 2014-04-19`
+`toki app airmail --since 2014-04-19`

-### App day
+#### App day

-Total tracked time for an app on a specific day
+Complete log for an app on a specific day

+`toki app airmail --day 2014-04-19`

+### Bundle

+Complete log for an app, given its exact bundle ID.

+Same features as for `app`, just give an app bundle instead of an app name.

+This should always return only one app log.

+`toki bundle it.bloop.airmail`
+`toki bundle it.bloop.airmail --before 2014-04-19`
-`toki app_day iterm 2014-04-19`
+`toki bundle it.bloop.airmail --since 2014-04-19`

-`toki app_day --bundle 'com.googlecode.iterm2' 2014-04-19`
+`toki bundle it.bloop.airmail --day 2014-04-19`

-### App range

-Total tracked time for an app between two specific days

-`toki app_range iterm 2014-04-19 2014-04-23`

-`toki app_range --bundle 'com.googlecode.iterm2' 2014-04-19 2014-04-23`

-### Log
+### Activity

-The **log** command shows the entire log (history) for one app.

-`toki log iterm`
+Complete Toki activity log.

-`toki log --bundle 'com.googlecode.iterm2'`
+`toki activity`

-The results are sorted by ascending date and time.
+#### Activity since

+Complete Toki activity log since a specific day.

+`toki activity --since 2014-04-19`

+#### Activity day

+Complete Toki activity log for a specific day.

+`toki activity --day 2014-04-19`

 ### Scan